The Importance of Inventory Turnover Ratio

 - Match your current turnover rate to previous/planned ratios.

-- Having a high turnover is useless unless you’re making profit from sales
+- Having a high turnover is useless unless you’re making a profit from sales.

 - Make sure you have enough stock with a higher inventory turnover – this will help you avoid losing out on sales.